 ARTICLES in addition to, and Amendment of the Constitution of the United States of America, proposed by Congress, and ratified by the Legislatures of the several States, pursuant to the fifth Article of the original Constitution.
 (Emphasis added)

-In order to be supreme, laws must be Constitutional and there are only specific, delegated powers that fall under that supremacy.
+In order to be supreme, federal laws must be made pursuant to the Constitution.
+There are only specific, delegated powers that fall under that supremacy.
 Beyond those specific powers supremacy defaults to the states or to the people.
 Our heritage is not built upon a supreme federal government no matter what the structure may look like today and no matter how much progressive nationalists today would like us to believe it is.
 Study our history and carefully listen to the words of both the founding generations and the modern progressives.
 Although their arguments can, on the surface, sound as if they are fundamentally correct you will find more often they will not stand the scrutiny of critical thinking.

 - Federal Bureaucrats: Agents of Constitutional Chaos - July 29, 2016

 - The Ninth and Tenth Amendments: Keystones of Liberty - July 14, 2016

 - Federal Law is Always Supreme.
 Right? - January 15, 2010